ds-ws22/website/weeks/weeks-overview.md

 # Overview

-This section contains the weekly course materials and is structured as follows:
+This section contains the weekly course materials.

 ---